 M³ returns to London from October 15 to 17, 2018.
-The event will help developers, team leaders and execs get familiar with basic concepts of machine learning, determine which aspects of their operation would benefit from associated techniques and come up with ways to incorporate and implement them accordingly.
+The event will help developers, team leaders and execs get familiar with the concepts underlying machine learning, AI and advanced analytics, determine how their tech and business operation would benefit from the technology and techniques, and explore how to incorporate and implement them accordingly.

 Proposals can include, but are not limited to, one or more of the following topics: